bolinches/HANA-TDI-healthcheck/README.md

 ```
 Checking OS version

-OK:  SUSE Linux Enterprise Server for SAP Applications 12 SP2 is a supported OS for this tool
+OK:  SUSE Linux Enterprise Server 12 SP3 is a supported OS for this tool

 Checking NTP status